retrofuturejosh/Confluent-Certified-Developer-Apache-Kafka-Study-Guide/KafkaConsumer.md

 `partition.assignment.strategy` - 2 provided strategies
     1. Range - DEFAULT. assigns each consumer a consecutive subset of partitions from each topic individually.
 Can create an unbalanced distribution
-    2. Round Robin - takes all partitions from all topics and s sequentially, one by one.
+    2. Round Robin - takes all partitions from all topics and subscribes sequentially, one by one.
 Creates a more equal distribution of partitions
     3. Implement your own assignment class

 `max.poll.records` - controls max number of records a single poll() call will return